 So, why do dogs bark?
-Well, there are lots of reasons, actually, according to the ASPCA.
+Well, there are lots of reasons, actually.
 Here are a few of the most common:

-- Territorial or Protective Barking: Dogs are animals and animals tend to be territorial.
-When they feel like something or someone is encroaching on said territory, they react by barking.
+- Territorial or protective barking: Dogs are animals and animals tend to be territorial.
+When they feel like something or someone is encroaching on their territory, they often react by barking.
 If this is what's driving your pup's excessive barking, he'll be very alert and maybe even a little aggressive.
 Basically, this is the "GTFO of my space" bark.

-- Boredom or Loneliness Barking: Dogs aren't usually lone wolf types.
-Most are pack animals, through and through and being alone takes them out of their element in a big way. if your dog is barking when you leave the house (or even just the room), then there's a good chance that loneliness is behind the behavior.
+- Boredom or loneliness barking: Dogs aren't usually lone wolf types.
+Dogs are inherently social animals, and being alone takes them out of their element in a big way.
+If your dog is barking when you leave the house (or even just the room), then there's a good chance that loneliness is behind the behavior.

 How to train a dog to stop barking at the door

-If your dog is barking at the door, specifically, he's probably exhibiting territorial/protective or alarm/fearful behavior.
-In other words, he's either upset that someone is invading his turf or he's feeling spooked by the unknown cause of the noise and trying to get you to take care of it (and, of course, of him).
+If your dog is barking at the door, specifically, he's probably exhibiting territorial, protective, or alarm/fearful behavior.
+In other words, he's either upset that someone is invading his turf or he's feeling scared by the unknown cause of the noise and trying to get you to take care of it (and, of course, of him).

-If your dog is barking excessively, whether it's at the door or at some other form of stimuli, you can (eventually) break the habit by actively ignoring him every time the barking starts.
+If your dog is barking excessively for attention, you can (eventually) break the habit by actively ignoring him every time the barking starts.
 In order for this method to work, you have to be 100% consistent (and this is the royal you—meaning you need to get everyone in your home on board with the plan) and give your pup zero attention until the barking stops.

 This can be tough — especially if your dog is a marathon barker.
 But, remember, your dog is barking for a reason.
-Even if you yell at your dog when he barks, he's still getting attention of some kind for his behavior, which reinforces it.
-It may take a while, but eventually, your dog will learn that barking at the door doesn't get him anything.
+Even if you yell at your dog when he barks, he's still getting the attention of some kind for his behavior, which reinforces it.
+It may take a while, but eventually, your dog will learn that barking demands don't get him anything.

 To help drive home the idea that barking = bad and quiet = good, be ready to shower your dog with praise and treats and love when he does finally stop the bark-fest.
 This will teach him that quiet behavior when there's a knock at the door gets him more of what he wants than barking does.

-If you think that your doggo is barking out of fear, it may help to practice exposing him to the thing that triggers the barking, thereby giving him a chance to learn that it's not so scary after all.
+If you think that your dog is barking out of fear, it may help to practice exposing him, in small and very mild doses, to the thing that triggers the barking, thereby giving him a chance to learn that it's not so scary after all.